Skip to main content

 Postgraduate

-Memory, Meaning and History (Module Lead)
+Memory, Meaning and History

 Research interests

-Dean completed his PhD from Liverpool John Moores University in 2019, with a thesis on American activism and the transnational dimensions of the Congo reform movement.
+Dean completed his PhD from Liverpool John Moores University in 2019, with a thesis on US activism and the transnational dimensions of the Congo reform movement.
 His research interests are in the field of activism, particularly on movements and organisations whose activities transcend national boundaries, with a specific focus on how activists coordinate and the impact of their activism on government domestic and foreign policy.

 Top